quanyang/percy-docs/docs/setup/jenkins.md

 export PERCY_TOKEN=aaabbbcccdddeeefff
 export PERCY_PROJECT=my-org/repo-name

-# Now run your tests locally (just an example, depends on client library used):
+# Now run your tests (just an example, this depends on the client library used):
 bundle exec rspec
 ```